-In an IT world clogged with acronyms, there is one that many data centres are failing to properly implement.
+In an IT world clogged with acronyms, there is one that many data centers are failing to properly implement.

-That’s according to Comport principal cloud architect Eric Young, who believes Backup-as-a-Service (BaaS) is critical for the security of data centres.
+That's according to Comport principal cloud architect Eric Young, who believes Backup-as-a-Service (BaaS) is critical for the security of data centers.

 Young believes that as infrastructures become increasingly sophisticated, more opportunities arise for security breaches to occur, which means traditional backup may no longer be a viable solution.

 "The statistics all point to outsourced backup as the solution that protects against security breaches, insufficient backup testing, and a lack of staff or resources," says Young.

 "Virtual infrastructures will only become more complex with more data to collect.
 The time to upgrade is now."